-Swordfish Mine sold into collection opals are on display in Gaumers Rock Museum; Red Bluff, CA , the Amazing Gem and Mineral Museum at International School of Gemology; Helotes, Tx - closed after disaster struck, among others worldwide who never told me where it was going.
-No worries I love the idea of what I had found being enjoyed by many.
-Gaumers mine and mineral display museum, with a modern rock shop, is well worth stopping at as it's right off I-5 in Northern Ca. That particular opal has the Plume POC in a pattern after manganese or sulfide inclusions.
-The Spokane Bar Sapphire Mine outside Helena, MT also has several excellent casts and gemstone fossils in the shops museum.
+Swordfish Mine sold into collections opals and are on display in Gaumers Rock Museum; Red Bluff, CA , the Amazing Gem and Mineral Museum at International School of Gemology; Helotes, Tx, among others worldwide.
+No worries as I love the idea of what I had found being enjoyed by so many.
+Gaumers' mine and mineral display museum, with their modern rock shop, is well worth stopping at right on I-5.
+That particular opal has the Plume POC in a pattern after manganese or sulfide inclusions.
+The Spokane Bar Sapphire Mine outside Helena, MT also has several excellent casts and gemstone fossils in their museum.

-In 2003 Leah found this large black opal "core" in our mine.
+In 2003 Leah found this large black opal "core" in our Toni mine.
 A core is a hollow limb cast in the clay, empty but for the opal mass laying in the hole un-attached.
-190 Grams in 2 pieces.
+190 Grams it came in 2 pieces.
 The limb was segmented prior to precious opalization.
 A N1 black crystal opal.
 It has that distinctive Nevada burning fire on all sides and reddish multicolor harlequin on the top and bluish multicolor harlequin on the bottom with a brightness of 3 out of 5.
 Swordfish Mining has many various grades of opal.
 The rarest are complete and not chipped or broken in any way.
-Precious opal loves to break through the best color when being mined.
+Precious opal often is broken when being mined.
 Complete specimens that need no cleaning are the most desired.

-The pieces have no cracks or crazing and were never dried.
+The pieces have no cracks or crazing when found and were never dried.
 The larger half is in a custom heavy duty Pyrex glass display with a black rubber stopper.
-This opal measures 4 !/2" by 1 3/4".
+This opal measures 4 1/2" by 1 3/4".
 The Asteria harlequin pattern is visible from all sides giving a different view of the bars, tubes, flames.
-Unpolished, it has red, green, blue, and yellow rainbow rolling bars.
-A 1" wide color band 360 degrees around.
-My smaller one to the left is what it would look like polished.
+Unpolished, it has red, green, blue, and yellow rainbow rolling bars on the sides, or Plume play of color as it is called.
+My smaller one to the left (now my pendent) is what it would look like polished.
 Electric bright shifting pillars of full rainbow multicolor's.